 Students are taught in ability classes in years 8 to 11.
 In year 7 most students are taught in mixed ability classes.
-Some students, in years 7 to 9, study additional English (following the Accelerated Reading programme), in place of modern languages.
+Some students, in years 7 to 9, study additional English in place of modern languages.

 Reading: ‘Frankenstein’ (play version);’Millions’; ‘Sherlock Holmes’; Poetry; ‘The Tempest’.
 Students will respond, in an essay style, to questions on these texts.
 Writing fiction: Description of a place, linking to Sherlock Holmes; Opening of a story.